 Here Yogi Bear is one of a host of animated tv series that have been revived as live-action films in an ongoing fad that started in the 1990s.
 Others among these include The Flintstones (1994), George of the Jungle (1997), Mr Magoo (1997), Dudley Do-Right (1999), Inspector Gadget (1999), The Adventures of Rocky and Bullwinkle (2000), Josie and the Pussycats (2001), Scooby-Doo (2002), Fat Albert (2004), Alvin and the Chipmunks (2007), Transformers (2007), Underdog (2007), Speed Racer (2008), Dragonball: Evolution (2009), The Last Airbender (2010), The Smurfs (2011) and Jem and the Holograms (2015).

 Direction has been given to Eric Brevig, a former Industrial Light and Magic visual effects supervisor who headlined the effects for high-profile films such as The Abyss (1989), Total Recall (1990), Hook (1991), Men in Black (1997), Wild Wild West (1999), Pearl Harbor (2001) and The Day After Tomorrow (2004).
-Yogi Bear was Eric Brevig’s second feature-film as director following his debut with Walden Media’s Journey to the Center of the Earth 3D (2008).
+Yogi Bear was Eric Brevig’s second feature-film as director following his debut with Walden Media’s Journey to the Center of the Earth 3D (2008), although he has yet to return to the director’s chair subsequent to this.

 The live-action Yogi Bear film has been almost entirely premised around a series of slapstick gags.
 A good many of these involve Yogi’s wacky inventions such as spring-loaded picnic tables or a ramshackle flying machine, or of sequences with him water-skiing and causing chaos as he accidentally triggers a fireworks display; he handcuffed to a sapling; he and Boo Boo running amok in a shopping trolley or else trying to jump on board a train.
 These sequences are regarded as the film’s dramatic highs and there is rarely anything more to the film than that.
 No particular problem with any of this as this is exactly what the original animated series did and the film is doing no more, no less than accurately replicating the tv series.